Massachusetts arborists Association |

 The most critical issues facing the Massachusetts tree care industry today is an ongoing need for well-trained arborists.
 To that end, the Massachusetts Arborists Association (MAA) created three annual scholarships to help recruit and educate commercial arborists at the University of Massachusetts and the Stockbridge School of Agriculture.
 Approved candidates who successfully complete their first semester of study with a GPA of 2.0 or better will be awarded a $1000.00 scholarship.

-The MAA’s scholarship is named for the late Gordon King, an enthusiastic and well-loved professor of arboriculture who taught at UMass for more 25 years - and his late wife, Frances, whose care and support of her husband’s arboriculture students earned her the endearing nickname of “Ma” King.
+The MAA’s scholarship is named for the late Gordon King, well-loved professor of arboriculture who taught at UMass for more than 25 years - and his late wife, Frances, whose care and support of her husband’s arboriculture students earned her the endearing nickname of “Ma” King.

 The MAA considers student scholarships the most important commitment the arboriculture community can make to ensure the growth and development of the commercial tree care industry.